-Pad Thai has become one of the things that comes to mind when you think of Thailand.
+Pad Thai has become one of the things that come to mind when you think of Thailand.
 Aside from temples, hot and humid weather, and spicy food.
 This stir-fried rice noodle dish is one of the country’s national dishes, making it ubiquitous.
 Different variations are available not just in Thailand but in Thai restaurants around the world.
 It was popularized by a Prime Minister in the late 1930s to promote nationalism and nutrition.
 Yet, its origins are said to be Chinese, who invented noodles and stir-fry.

 Said to be Thailand’s first fast food, this dish aims to represent the flavors and essence of Thai cuisine: sweet, salty and sour.
 There have been lots of variations of the recipe but its main ingredients are rice noodles, eggs, tofu slices, tamarind, fish sauce, dried shrimp, shallots, red chili pepper, and palm sugar.
 It is also often served with chopped peanuts, lime wedges, bean sprouts, and coriander leaves.